1coderookie/KobraGoNeoInsights/docs/printserver.md

 ??? tip "RPi plus Touchscreen"

     If you're using a RPi, you can add a touchscreen to it and install an additional software like [OctoDash](https://github.com/UnchartedBull/OctoDash) which gives you a nice clean UI for OctoPrint optimized for small screens.
 It allows you to display certain status informations and makes it possible to interact with OctoPrint directly using the touchscreen.
     Especially when you're using the Klipper firmware instead of the stock firmware this a great solution to still be able to monitor and control your printer while you're sitting in front of it as the regular control unit of your printer doesn't work with Klipper anymore.
+In this case I'd recommend to check out [KlipperScreen](https://klipperscreen.readthedocs.io/en/latest/).

 ??? tip "RPi plus (Web-)Cam"